Brian Merriman: Merriman's life

-Merriman in oral accounts collected after his death was said to have been born illegitimately in Clondagad or Ennistymon, County Clare.
-His father is said to have been either a Roman Catholic priest or an Anglo-Irish landlord.
-His mother was surnamed Quilkeen.
+In accounts collected from the local oral tradition long after his death, Brian Merriman was said to have been born illegitimately in Clondagad or Ennistymon, County Clare.
+His father is said to have been either an outlawed and fugitive Roman Catholic priest who was on the run from the priest hunters, or an Anglo-Irish landlord.
+His mother, though, is known to have been surnamed Quilkeen.

-Shortly after his birth, Merriman's mother married a stonemason who was working on the walls of the Deerpark estate in Ennistymon.
-The family moved to Feakle and some years later Merriman is known to have owned a 20-acre (81,000 m2) farm near Loch Gréine.
+Shortly after his birth, Merriman's mother married a stonemason who was working on the walls of the Deer Park at Ennistymon House, which later became the Falls Hotel.
+The family moved to Feakle, where Merriman would have grown up travelling for illegal and secret religious worship to a Mass rock, which is still extant at the megalithic tomb in the nearby Ballycroum bog.

-According to Daniel Corkery, it is still unknown, "how nor where", Brian Merriman, "got his education.
+According to Daniel Corkery, it is still not known, "how nor where", Brian Merriman, "got his education.
 Perhaps in some hedge school, or intermittently at the feet of some wandering poet or priest, one bearing with him the relics of a nation's culture, the other the credentials of Louvain or Salamanca."

-Merriman is known, however, to have been the teacher of the illegal hedge school for the townland of Kilclaren.
-He is also said in the local oral tradition to have been a stout man with black hair who was a very talented fiddler.
+Merriman is known, after he grew up, to have become the teacher of the illegal hedge school for the townland of Kilclaren.
+He is also said in the local oral tradition to have been a stout man with black hair with an interest in Irish traditional music and who was reportedly a very talented fiddler.

 Also according to the local oral tradition, Brian Merriman was employed for a time as resident tutor to the children of a local Protestant and Anglo-Irish landlord.

 According to Daniel Corkery, this would not have been uncommon at the time.
-The Irish language was still spoken so pervasively in 18th century Ireland that many landlords and their families had to learn Irish to communicate with their household servants, tenant farmers, and hired labourers.
+The Irish language was still spoken so pervasively throughout 18th-century Ireland that many landlords and their families had to learn at least Irish to communicate with their household servants, tenant farmers, and hired labourers.
 Furthermore, the oral poetry composed in Munster Irish throughout the 18th century, which is replete with allusions to both Classical and Irish mythology, includes many of the greatest and most immortal works of Irish literature in the Irish language.

+Corkery writes, therefore, "Such men cannot be thought of as wayside singers who rhymes the local event.
+They were what they claimed to be, the literati of a people."

-It is unlikely, however, that Merriman's employers were aware of this fact or of their resident tutor's enormous significance to Modern literature in Irish.
+But it is unlikely that Merriman's employers were aware of this fact or of their resident tutor's enormous significance to Modern literature in Irish.
 As Daniel Corkery further writes, "The first article in an Ascendancy's creed is that the natives are a lesser breed and that anything that is theirs (except their land and their gold!) is therefore of little value.
 If they have had a language and a literature, it cannot have been a civilised language, cannot have been anything but a patois used by the hillmen among themselves; and as for their literature, the less said about it the better."